| Worship at COA

 At Christ Our Anchor, traditional worship is rooted in historic patterns of worship within the Presbyterian Church, while allowing for the full expression of gifts by the use of a variety of music, liturgical resources and contemporary language.
 With an enthusiastic choir supporting the service, supplemented by bells, inclusion of Children’s moments and other special times in the life of the church, our Traditional service bridges the history of the church with the future of God’s people.

 Contemporary worship at Christ Our Anchor is an upbeat mixture of contemporary, secular and classic music.
 Powered by a high energy band, the service honors our traditions with prayer, scripture and reflection while bringing opportunities for different expressions of worship alive in our sanctuary.
 While encouraging the diversity of worship for our community, we remain rooted in our faith and reformed tradition.

 Summer Worship -- A Time of Trying New Things

 Two services will be held for 45 minutes each in the summer.
-They usually begin on Father's Day and end the week after Labor Day..
+They will begin on June 29 and end the week after Labor Day..
 The traditional service will start at 9 am.
 The contemporary service will be at 10:15 am.